codefresh-io/docs.codefresh.io/_docs/installation/gitops/runtime-architecture.md

 * Application Event Reporter

 ### Resource Event Reporter
-The Resource Event Reporter monitors specific types of resources on the cluster, tracking changes in their live-states.
+The Resource Event Reporter monitors specific types of resources on the cluster and tracks changes in their live-states.
 It sends the live-state manifests with the changes to Codefresh without preprocessing.

 The Resource Event Reporter monitors changes to these resource types:
 * Rollouts (Argo Rollouts)
 * ReplicaSets and Workflows (Argo Workflows)

-Resource Event Reporters leverage Argo Event components such as Event Sources to monitor changes and Sensors to send the live-state manifests, to Codefresh.
+Resource Event Reporters leverage Argo Event components such as Event Sources to monitor changes to the live-state manifests, and Sensors to send the live-state manifests to Codefresh.
 For setup information on these Argo Event components, see Argo CD's documentation on [Event Source](https://argoproj.github.io/argo-events/concepts/event_source/){:target="\_blank"} and [Sensor](https://argoproj.github.io/argo-events/concepts/sensor/){:target="\_blank"}.

 ### Application Event Reporter
 The Application Event Reporter specializes in monitoring changes to Argo CD applications deployed on the cluster.

 In contrast to the Resource Event Reporter which utilizes Argo Events, the Application Event Reporter employs a proprietary implementation that includes an event queue to process application change-events and sharding for a robust and scalable setup.
-Another significant difference is that the Application Reporter retrieves both the live-state manifest of the application and the Git manifests for all the application's managed resources.
+Another significant difference is that the Application Reporter retrieves both the live-state manifest of the application, and the Git manifests for all the application's managed resources.

 ##### Application Event Reporter data flow
 The diagram below illustrates the data flow for the Application Event Reporter (identified on the cluster as **event-reporter**):